News

 NHTSA Head Announces Agency’s Strong Support of Lap-Shoulder Belts on All School Buses

-On November 8, Safe Ride News was in attendance when NHTSA Administrator Mark Rosekind* addressed school bus industry leaders at the National Association for Pupil Transportation Annual Summit.
+On November 8, Safe Ride News was in attendance when NHTSA Administrator Mark Rosekind* ((Update: Mark Rosekind is no longer the NHTSA Administrator.)) addressed school bus industry leaders at the National Association for Pupil Transportation Annual Summit.
 Administrator Rosekind, while reinforcing the fact that today’s school buses are the safest way to transport kids to school, voiced the agency’s strong support for the eventual goal of equipping all new school buses with lap-shoulder belts.

 To be prepared for caregiver questions, CPSTs should take a moment to read the transcript of Administrator Rosekind’s speech.
 These remarks signal a big change in NHTSA’s stance on the importance of lap-shoulder belts on buses.
 He stated, “NHTSA’s policy is that every child on every school bus should have a three-point seat belt.”
 Although Administrator Rosekind did not outline the reasons for this change, it is no doubt based on a variety of factors, including: